 As we read all of this, we should also bear in mind that the concept of the Trinity, as it is known today, was not fully developed when Justin wrote this dialogue.
 That came later in 381 at the Council of Constantinople, and it was met with great opposition from what I’ve heard.
 The Trinity is actually a pagan idea as many people had triads that they worshiped.
 The creeds that exist today resulted from the disagreements and false teachings in the early centuries over the nature of the Father, Son, and Holy Spirit.
 Even now, as people are re-examining their doctrinal beliefs, the doctrine of the Trinity has also come into question.
 Without saying all three are “persons,” I would say the phenomenon we are attempting to understand is somewhat comparable to the triple point in organic chemistry or thermodynamics in which, at a particular temperature and pressure, all three phases (solid, liquid, and gas) of a pure chemical exists at the same time.

-It is extremely difficult for people to get to the bottom of the natures of the Father, Son, and Holy Spirit.
+It is extremely difficult for people to get to the bottom of the natures of the Father, Son, and Holy Spirit due to what appears to be contradictory information in the text.
 I, myself, have thought about it from time to time when I hear the various positions being discussed.
 Some things are a given simply because they are in the text.
 Even when I read Dialogue with Trypho for the first time, I knew that I would have to revisit the subject.
 This began a long season of repeatedly begging the Father prayer in prayer to reveal the true nature of the Son since this seemed to be the crux of the problem; I even asked and occasionally reminded others to be praying for me, so that God would show me what I needed to see and be able to put it into words.

 You have to understand, when I study something out, I never know what the end result is going to be.
 As I study, I write notes.
 As I examine and organize my notes, YHVH reveals more to me causing the information to grow into a finished product.
 Once something is published, and if I read it later, I sometimes wonder how I wrote it, and I’m reminded that it was likely the Spirit writing and not really me.
 And this particular post has been edited numerous times as more has been revealed.

-First, let me say that based on Numbers 11:16-17 and John 15:26, I see the Ruach HaKodesh (Holy Spirit) as an effusion of the Father, who Yeshua said in John 4:24, is a Spirit (Ruach).
-So, I wouldn’t say the Spirit is a person per se, but the Ruach HaKodesh is essentially God.
+First, let me say that based on Numbers 11:16-17 and John 15:26, I see the Ruach HaKodesh (Holy Spirit) as an effluence of the Father, who Yeshua said in John 4:24, is a Spirit (Ruach).
+So, I wouldn’t say the Spirit is a person per se, but the Ruach HaKodesh is essentially the breath of God — the emanating effluence of God’s Spirit.

 - Numbers 11:16-17 – “So, the Lord said to Moses: ‘Gather to Me seventy men of the elders of Israel, whom you know to be the elders of the people and officers over them; bring them to the tabernacle of meeting, that they may stand there with you.
 17 Then I will come down and talk with you there.
 I will take of the Spirit that is upon you and will put the same upon them; and they shall bear the burden of the people with you, that you may not bear it yourself alone.’”